IAM tutorial: Define permissions to access Amazon resources based on tags - Amazon Identity and Access Management

 Note

 You added policies that allow actions only under specific conditions.
 If you apply a different policy to your users or roles that has broader permissions, then the actions might not be limited to require tagging.
 For example, if you give a user full administrative permissions using the AdministratorAccess Amazon managed policy, then these policies don't restrict that access.
-For more information about how permissions are determined when multiple policies are involved, see Determining whether a request is allowed or denied within an account.
+For more information about how permissions are determined when multiple policies are involved, see How Amazon enforcement code logic evaluates requests to allow or deny access.

 For related information, see the following resources: